Frequently asked questions

 If I see a chiropractor, do I have to keep coming in regularly?

 The goal of treatment is to relieve your condition as quickly as possible so you can return to normal activities.
-It is usually not possible to achieve this in one visit; however, the frequency of recommended treatments depends on a number of factors, including:
+This usually takes more than one visit and depends on a number of factors:

-Once any pain or discomfort has resolved, many patients find that regular, monthly visits help to keep them pain-free and functioning optimally.
+Once the initial problem has resolved, many patients find that regular visits help to keep them pain-free and able to do the things they enjoy.
 Others with more chronic conditions find that their pain/stiffness can be managed with chiropractic care to prevent it from getting worse.
-Dr. Leach will discuss your particular case with you and make recommendations, but the decision to continue chiropractic care is always up to you.
+I can recommend a treatment plan based on your needs, but the decision to continue chiropractic care is always up to you.

 What kind of education/licensing does a chiropractor have?